 - Clients can book recurring appointments in just a few clicks.

-- And in the case of group bookings, online appointment scheduling can be easier and time-saving.
+- And in the case of group scheduling, online appointment booking can be easier and time-saving.

 B. How can it benefit your salon?

 - You wouldn’t need someone to be by the phone 24/7 answering booking calls.
-The client self-booking, rescheduling, and canceling feature can save you a lot of time and resources.
+The self-booking, rescheduling, and canceling features can save you a lot of time and resources.